Instructor Training Courses

 "It (the Instructor Training Course) was undoubtedly one of the most incredible dog events I have ever attended…I will never forget it."
 JS

-The Instructor Training Courses (ITC) are five full days of instruction whether you sign up as a full participant or an auditor.
-Full registration students will also be assigned homework and a group project to work on after hours.
+The Instructor Training Courses (ITC) are between three and a half to five full days of instruction depending on the course.
+We welcome auditors as well as full participants.
 ITC include lunch, snacks, and a completion celebration where we honor students with attendance certificates, trophies and awards.
 Each course is carefully designed to maximize your learning through a combination of workshops, dog training sessions, presentations, activities, games, lecture , discussion and homework assignments.
 Class hours run between 8 - 9 hours per day.
 Classes are limited in size to insure individual attention.

 - The ITC: Teaching & Training focuses on classroom teaching, evaluating and exploring different training techniques and hands-on dog training skills.
 You get assigned a shelter dog for the week!
 The goal is to better understand how to teach the individual dog and owner, increase effectiveness, improve skills and bring fun and enthusiasm to classes and private lessons.

 - ITC Weekends are intended to enhance the ITC education.
 Topics focus on a particular facet of professional training.
 Subjects tend to be at an intermediate to advanced level.
 We are not offering any ITC Weekends in 2016.